Cervical Cancer: Statistics

 What are the statistics for cervical cancer?

 About 12,820 women will find out they have invasive cervical cancer in 2017.

 In 2017, about 4,210 women will die from cervical cancer.

 The number of new cases of cervical cancer has gone down over the past few decades.
 This is due to more women having regular Pap tests.

 Nearly all women with cervical cancer have been infected with the human papillomavirus (HPV).
 HPV is the virus that causes genital warts.

-The death rate from cervical cancer keeps going down each year.
+The death rate from cervical cancer has gone down over the past few decades.
 This is partly due to early detection as a result of Pap tests.

 Source: American Cancer Society (ACS)